Sneakyhydra/On-The-Way/README.md

 students of IIITDM Jabalpur.

 #### Highlight of this project is -
-- Anonymous chat between students and counsellors.
+- Private chat between students and counsellors.